Apply to the Residency

 All applications must include the following items:

-- ERAS Common Application Medical School Transcript USMLE Transcript –we will consider all scores above 215 passed on the first attempt, but Step 2 scores are NOT required to obtain an interview
+- CAS Common Application, Medical School Transcript, and USMLE Transcript –we will consider all applicants that have passed Step 1 and 2.
+Step 2 scores are NOT required to obtain an interview

-- 3 letters of recommendation, at least two of which are OB/GYN faculty members at your School of Medicine
+- 3 letters of recommendation, one of which is the SLOE and two of which are Ob/Gyn faculty members at your School of Medicine

 - Personal statement

-- The Medical School Performance Evaluation (“Dean’s Letter”) is sent to the residency programs via ERAS
+- The Medical School Performance Evaluation (“Dean’s Letter”) is sent to the residency programs via CAS

-We receive over 900 applications and typically interview approximately 60-70 candidates, in November and December.
+- We receive over 500 applications and typically interview approximately 60-70 candidates in November.
 There are 4 interview days per year.

 Although we welcome visiting students for 4th year rotations, a visiting rotation is not required to be considered for an interview.
 We use a holistic application review process in order to select applicants for interviews, and consider each applicant based on the content of their application.